 Note that some credit cards include this as a freebie so make sure you check your card’s rewards scheme before adding it to your cover (although it’s usually only a few pounds anyway).

 Personal liability: This is something I’ve never felt I needed, but I imagine it would be very useful for some people.
 It basically covers any costs involved with damages against you if you cause injury to another person, or inadvertently damage another person’s possessions while on holiday.

 Imagine you’re skiing and knock into someone and break their arm, or drive on the opposite side of the road in a new country and knock someone over, causing the other party to sue you for damages.
 In circumstances like those you’ll be glad of the peace of mind personal liability cover gives you.

-For this reason it’s always in your best interest to request an expansion on your policy limits to include lost, stolen, or damaged luggage, clothes, and cash.
+For this reason, it’s always in your best interest to request an expansion of your policy limits to include lost, stolen, or damaged luggage, clothes, and cash.
 If you have to travel with high-end equipment like cameras, then it’s in your best interest to include additional cover for gadgets as well.

 Trip interruption insurance: This add-on protects you in the case you arrive with all of your luggage intact, but you then suddenly have to go back home due to a family emergency or something equally important.

-With trip interruption insurance added onto your policy you will be reimbursed so you can resume your trip once the matter is resolved.
+With trip interruption insurance added to your policy, you will be reimbursed so you can resume your trip once the matter is resolved.

 What is excluded from travel insurance?

 The days of insurers getting out of paying claims due to overly-complicated terms and conditions are (mostly) long gone, and nowadays UK insurers provide T&C’s that you don’t need a law degree to understand.